antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] API responses **SHOULD** support appropriate data formats, defaulting to the simplest

-The default format should the most useful for the given response.
-Where multiple data formats are offered, at least one should be a widely interoperable, ideally open, format.
+The default format **SHOULD** the most useful for the given response.
+Where multiple data formats are offered, at least one **SHOULD** be a widely interoperable, ideally open, format.

 Often more complex, specialised formats may be more useful for particular tasks.
-These should be offered, where feasible and based on user need, alongside simpler but more interoperable alternatives.
+These **SHOULD** be offered, where feasible and based on user need, alongside simpler but more interoperable alternatives.

 Sources: